MutS-1

+General Function

 MutS and MutL are involved in preventing recombination between partially homologous DNA sequences.
 The assembly of MMRS is initiated by MutS, which recognizes and binds to mispaired nucleotides and allows further action of MutL and MutH to eliminate a portion of newly synthesized DNA strand containing the mispaired base.
 MutS can also collaborate with methyltransferases in the repair of O(6)-methylguanine damage, which would otherwise pair with thymine during replication to create an O(6)mG:T mismatch.
 MutS exists as a dimer, where the two monomers have different conformations and form a heterodimer at the structural level.
 Only one monomer recognises the mismatch specifically and has ADP bound.
 Non-specific major groove DNA-binding domains from both monomers embrace the DNA in a clamp-like structure.
 Mismatch binding induces ATP uptake and a conformational change in the MutS protein, resulting in a clamp that translocates on DNA.

+Protein Structure

 MutS is a modular protein with a complex structure, and is composed of: